No one is invincible, what I can do is fight: Rafael Nadal ahead of quest for 14th French Open title

 “Roland Garros is a very special place for me,” said Nadal.

-“Favourite or not, that is not the question.
+“But favourite or not, that is not the question.
 What matters is to play well, and the one who plays the best will be whoever has the most chances of winning the tournament.

 “My goal is to be the one who plays the best.”